While some enjoy having that 'worn in' look; others like to ensure they baby blues are kept clean and purdy. For those people, this list is for you:)

 - Your last step is to brush the shoe gently with a wire suede brush.
 While we may sell these in the future, we suggest grabbing this one.

-Be warned: Attempting to clean suede on your own can cause irreparable damage, it is always safer to take the garment to a professional dry cleaner.
+Be warned: Attempting to clean suede on your own can cause irreparable damage, it is always safer to take shoes to a professional dry cleaner.

 If you have any questions, always feel free to reach out to the Position crew and we will be happy to help.